westial/overcome/README.md

 Overcome and Analysis
 =====================

-While Overcome provides the operation that fits for every OHLV row, in a history input data set; Analysis provides the profits and number of overlapped opened positions for a given data set, with fulfilled operations.
+While Overcome provides the operation that fits for every OHLCV row, in a history input data set; Analysis provides the profits and number of overlapped opened positions for a given data set, with fulfilled operations.